Build-Week-Water-My-Plants-3/Backend/README.md

         token: // * save record of this, needs passed as an "authorization" header for protected routes.
     }

-Get By Id Endpoint /dashboard/:id *(where user_id from records would go)
+Get By Id  endpoint /dashboard/:id     *(where user_id from records would go)
     Method: Get
-    Expects ID passed into URL &
+    Expects: ID passed into URL &
     Headers: Authorization: token *(from records)

-    Returns
+    Returns:
     {
         message: Hello {username},
         user: {